eskatos/creadur-rat-gradle/README.md

     gradle rat

-XML and HTML reports are outputed in `build/reports/rat`.
 If the project has a `check` task, the `rat` task is automatically registered as dependent on the former.